robehickman/rrbackup/README.md

 Robert's remote backup (rrbackup) is a simple versioning file backup system, It includes a command line client and may also be used as a library.
-Stored files may be stored encrypted using libsodium and are grouped into atomic commits.
-Currently S3 is the only backed supported and the design of this system works sympathetically with the services object versioning.
-Each file is stored as a separate object it is always possible to recover part of a backup.
+Stored files may be encrypted using libsodium and are grouped into atomic commits.
+Currently S3 is the only backed supported.
+As each file is stored as a separate object it is always possible to recover part of a backup.

-Amazon S3 has object versioning but cannot group objects as an atomic commit, this functionality is achieved by referencing all files from a central manifest, which is stored as a progression of diffs, storing diffs in this way minimises network overhead as only metadata about changed files is maintained.
-As only files referenced within the manifest are considered to exist if a backup is interrupted by a power failure the system reverts to the prior complete backup.
+Amazon S3 has object versioning but cannot group objects as an atomic commit, this functionality is achieved by referencing all files from a central manifest stored as a progression of diffs, this minimises network overhead as only metadata about changed files needs to be uploaded.
+Only files referenced within the manifest are considered to exist so if a backup is interrupted by a power failure the system reverts to the prior good state.

 ## Usage

-Instillation through setup.py creates a system command 'rrbackup', in order to use this you must create "configuration.json".
-By default the application looks for this file in the current working directory, but an alternate location can be specified with --c [conf file path] as the first argument.
-A minimal configuration follows:
+First you must create a configuration file "configuration.json", a minimal configuration follows:

 ```json
 {